troessner/articles/draft-how-does-mutant-work.markdown

 end
 ```

-This all sounds very vague so let's check out a the concrete example from above in pry.
+This all sounds very vague so let's check out the concrete example from above in pry.
 We'll insert a break point here in the `Mutator`:

 ```Ruby
 module Mutant